 As you finish crossing the bridge, you’ll just follow the path that takes you onto Conzelman Rd, below the bridge then onto Moore Rd and finally East Rd and into Sausalito.

-Not too many tourists venture out to Baker Beach.
+Not too many tourists venture to Baker Beach.
 That’s a shame because this beach is one of the nicest city beaches you’ll come across.
 With a unique view of the Golden Gate Bridge to the east, stroll along the fine white sand and watch as huge ocean liners enter the bay.
 Don’t be alarmed if you see a few nudists in the northern part of the beach.
 This beach is the birthplace of the legendary Burning Man festival which now takes place in Nevada – so you can imagine it’s quite a free spirit spot.

 From Baker Beach, you are faced with two options.

 There are a few highlights within the park, with the most famous (and touristy) one being the Japanese Tea Garden – the oldest Japanese garden in the US.
-The gardens ($8 for non-residents) are filled with small footpaths, pagodas, bonsai and cherry trees, ponds and everything you’d expect from such gardens.
+The garden’s footpaths lead visitors to pagodas, bonsai and cherry trees, ponds, and everything you’d expect from such gardens.
 Other highlights include the famous bronze Buddha sculpture and the oversized U-shaped bridge.

-After all that cycling, you really deserve a sweet break.
-Conveniently enough, Ghirardelli’s is just a block away from Blazing Saddles.
-Famous for their chocolate squares, Ghirardelli’s is also famous for sundaes.
+After all that cycling, you deserve a sweet and calorie-rich reward.
+Conveniently enough, Ghirardelli is not far from bike drop-off zones.
+Famous for their chocolate squares, Ghirardelli is also famous for sundaes.
 What a perfect way to welcome the evening with a sundae in Ghirardelli Square.